Ouranosinc/scen_workflow_afr/README.md

 - implementation of parallel processing for computationally expensive steps;
 - clipping of scenario and index results if region boundaries are specified (in a GEOJSON file);
 - calculation of statistics based on region boundaries (GEOJSON file) if reanalysis data is provided;
-- conversion of NetCDF files to CSV files (only if the analysis is based on observations).
+- conversion of data files to CSV files (only if the analysis is based on at-a-station reference data).

 ### v1.1.1